 «We have always done things in silence, and we want to continue by doing so».
 Rossi confesses her difficulty in talking about her own work.
 She much prefers creating and developing. «I have always been more eager to do things, rather than talking about them.
 I consider acting as a language».

 Understatement is one of the concepts marking her vision. «I would like Marìencò to remain a silent place, as it has always been.
 A space of contents.
 I don’t like things that are shouted».
 Ostentation is replaced by research.
 An aspect linking the past – always remembered and treasured – to the future, while continuously learning from the things she is developing.
-Coherence is what the founder describes as a fundamental value, both for those who feel it as well as for those who receive it. «One must know which side to stand on.
+Coherence is what the founder describes as a funding value, both for those who feel it, as well as for those who receive it. «One must know which side to stand on.
 One must learn to choose».

 Via Ampola, 18, 20139 Milan (MI)